SK Telecom Open Source Contribution Rules

 Be Careful When Signing a CLA

-- I (or my company) grant the project the authority to modify, distribute, and manage my contribution.
+• I (or my company) grant the project the authority to modify, distribute, and manage my contribution.

-- I (or my company) will not revoke the authority I have granted.
+• I (or my company) will not revoke the authority I have granted.

-To protect its intellectual property, SK Telecom does not permit contributions to open source projects that require copyright assignment.
-To make this determination, if an open source project you want to contribute to requires signing a CLA, you must request an OSPO review before signing: Open Source Contribution Process.
+To protect its intellectual property, SK Telecom does not permit contributions to projects that require copyright assignment.
+Therefore, if a project requires a CLA, request an OSRB review before signing.
+Most CLAs are fine to sign, so approval does not take long.

-The intellectual property of works created by a member during their employment is, by default, owned by the company.
-Therefore, when contributing code to an external open source project, members must indicate SK Telecom’s copyright.
+The intellectual property of works a member creates during employment is, by default, owned by the company.
+So when contributing code to an external project, indicate SK Telecom’s copyright.
+When contributing one or more files, add the copyright and license at the top of the file as follows.

-Copyright 2021 SK TELECOM CO., LTD.
+SPDX-FileCopyrightText: Copyright {year} SK TELECOM CO., LTD.

-SPDX-License-Identifier: {$SPDX_license_name}
+SPDX-License-Identifier: {SPDX_license_id}

 Use Your Company Email